hugospinelli/typetree/README.rst

   it is the maximum number of rows to be displayed, not including the extra ellipsis at the end.
 Can be disabled by setting it to infinity (:python:`float('inf')` or :python:`math.inf`).
-- :python:`max_search`: Maximum number of nodes searched.
-Can be disabled by setting it to infinity (not recommended).
+- :python:`max_search`: Maximum number of nodes searched..
-- :python:`max_depth`: Maximum display depth.
-Beware that the true search depth is one higher than specified.
-Can be disabled by setting it to infinity.
+- :python:`max_depth`: Maximum search depth.
-- :python:`max_branches`: Maximum number of branches displayed on each node This only applies after grouping.
-Can be disabled by setting it to infinity.
+- :python:`max_branches`: Maximum number of branches displayed on each node.
+This only applies after grouping.

-Additionally, there is a helper class :python:`Format` which contains configuration templates for common object types.
+Additionally, there are also helper classes of configuration templates for common object types.
 Currently, the templates are:

+- :python:`Template` (default)
-- :python:`Format.DOM`
+- :python:`DOM`
-- :python:`Format.HTML`
+- :python:`HTML`
-- :python:`Format.XML`
+- :python:`XML`

-These templates can be passed to the parameter :python:`config`.
+These templates can be passed to the parameter :python:`template`.

 **GUI**